slickers/mahanaim/README.md

 3. query > create new admin user on admindb table.
 User level is [admin] or [operator]
 4. update/copy "PLUGINS" and "DIST" folder from AdminLte 3.1 to "APPS" folder.
 5. edit "conf/config.php --> sql connection
-6. many SQL queries are scatered on phps file, if you got error, check the related file for SQL query command, and change user/pass for connection

 PETUNJUK:
 1. Copy ke folder htdoc / web server